syslua/syslua/docs/architecture/06-inputs.md

 }
 ```

-For simple inputs without transitive dependencies, the `inputs` field is omitted.

 ## Transitive Dependencies

-Inputs can declare their own dependencies, which sys.lua resolves automatically.
-This works similarly to Nix flakes - each input can have its own `M.inputs` table, and those dependencies are resolved transitively.
+Inputs can declare their own dependencies, which syslua resolves automatically.
+Each input can have its own `M.inputs` table, and those dependencies are resolved transitively.

 ### How Transitive Dependencies Work

-When an input has an `init.lua` with its own `M.inputs`:

-1. **Automatic Resolution**: sys.lua parses the input's `init.lua` and resolves its declared dependencies
+1. **Automatic Resolution**: syslua parses each input's `init.lua` and resolves its declared dependencies
 2. **Content-Addressed Cache**: Each unique input (by URL + revision) is stored once in the cache
-3. **`.inputs/` Symlinks**: Dependencies are linked into each input's `.inputs/` directory
-4. **Custom Require**: A custom Lua searcher walks up the directory tree to find dependencies in `.inputs/`
+3. **Setup Order**: Input `setup()` functions are called in dependency order (deps before dependents)
+4. **Flat package.path**: All `lua/` directories are added to a single `package.path`

 ### Example: Library with Dependencies